jondujaka/text-reflow-challenge/README.md

-# Immer Challenge
+# Text Reflow Challenge

-This repository includes the code challenge for the application to Immer.
-If you're reading this, you are probably from the Immer team and know what this is about.
+This repository includes the text-reflow code challenge.
+If you're reading this, you probably know what this is.

 ## Access

-You can access a live version of this repo at https://immer-challenge.vercel.app
+You can access a live version of this repo at https://textreflow-challenge.vercel.app

 ## Running locally